 “From my first contact with the Bowen Island Health Centre Foundation, I was impressed and continue to be impressed by the range of skills on the board and quality of groundwork done by the Foundation.
 The Bowen Community has already been able to achieve the seemingly impossible in its fundraising efforts.
 I am very proud to be joining this team and to be helping support Bowen in achieving its vision of quality healthcare closer to home.“

 Tim Rhodes, President

-“We have a very real and achievable vision of a health and urgent care centre on Bowen.
-It has been a goal of mine and many others for a long time, and will provide greater health security and self-reliance.”
+“We have a very real and achievable vision of a community health centre on Bowen.
+It has been a goal of mine and many others for a long time to provide greater health security and self-reliance on Bowen Island.”

 Colleen O’Neil, Vice President

 Colleen O’Neil is a former R.N. working in acute medicine at Vancouver General Hospital, Lion’s Gate Hospital, and as a palliative care specialist in home care on Bowen Island.
 She founded and is the Program Director for the Caring Circle Health Resource Centre on Bowen Island delivering health navigation to Bowen Islanders who are having difficulty accessing information to get the health services they need.
 She is also the founder of Family Place on Bowen Island and has been a very active volunteer over 32 yrs. living on the Island working at the Board level for many organizations including the Bowen Island Community Foundation, IPS Middle School, and President of her local strata board.
 She has a certificate from the University of Toronto in “Fundraising for Non-Profit Organizations”